IOpener™ – Cancer immunotherapy treatment optimization

 PamGene has developed the IOpener™ diagnostic blood test for rapid measurement of protein kinase activity of peripheral mononuclear cells from the blood of patients indicated for treatment with CTLA-4 and/or PD1 ICI therapy.
 The test provides a predictive score for the likelihood of responding to ICI therapy from a simple blood draw.

-The IOpener™ technology will guide physicians in their decision for providing the right ICI treatment without delay, and has the potential to decrease the number of both over- and undertreated patients.
+The IOpener™ technology can guide physicians in their decision for providing the right ICI treatment without delay, and has the potential to decrease the number of both over- and undertreated patients.
 Providing ICI therapy to those patients who are most likely to elicit a response will improve overall response rate, reduce unnecessary side effects and help saving costs.

 ICI therapy response predictor